Prabhashie/iress/README.md

 Folder and file structure (iress/submission/):
     classes: Contains the class files for the OOP implementation.
-    libs: Contains the libraries required to execute the program.
-At the moment, provides logging capability.
+    utils: Contains the utilities required to execute the program.
+At the moment, provides logging and testing capability.
     src: Source codes for the implementation.
 Contains a non-OOP approach and a OOP approach.
     tests: Test files for the functionality.
-    setup.py: Setup file for package imports.
+Contains unit and integrations tests. setup.py: Setup file for package imports.

 Requirements: